Participate in EXACT09

 2. Branch detected

-The fraction of branches that are detected, with respect to the branches present in the ground truth.
+The fraction of branches that are detected, with respect to the branches present in the reference standard.

 3. Tree length